Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

    The following fields are collected:

    - **academicVerificationStatusCode** - Data would help monitor fraud, error, and safe academic verification status codes post a verification attempt of the user.
+   - **aveSessionId** - Collected to uniquely identify an academic verification engine (AVE) session in a paywall session.
    - **backButtonTap** - Indicates if the back button was tapped to exit the verification screen.
    - **isUserRisk** - Indicates if the user is failing or passing the risk checks to help in early detection of security risks.
    - **isVerifiedStudentSameAsAppUser** - Indicates if the verified student user is the same as the app user to help in detecting fraudulent verification to claim discount by using another account.